The CIA of Blended Learning

 3. Authentic Assessment

-All three are needed to establish a quality blended learning environment.
+All three are needed to establish a high-quality, balanced blended learning environment.